chiwork-aidisclosure/chiwork-aidisclosure.github.io/content/_index.md

 {{ new_block() }}
 ## Upon Acceptance
 - At least one author of each accepted submission must attend the workshop, either in person in Amsterdam or virtually, and register for at least one day of the conference.
+Please visit the [CHIWORK website]((https://chiwork.org/attend/registration/)) for registration details.
 - If the authors provide their consent, accepted papers will be published in the workshop proceedings (**optional**).
 If they choose, authors may opt-out of archival proceedings and choose a non-archival option.
 In this case, we will link to their submissions on our workshop website only.